ycpcs/fys100-fall2015/labs/lab05.md

 One thing that you will notice about custom instrument 0 is that the note sounds turn on and off very abruptly.
 Rapid changes in volume tend to produce a clicking or popping sound.
 These pops can be avoided by playing the notes with an *envelope*.
 When a note envelope is used, notes start playing with a rise in volume over a specified *attack time*, and stop playing with a lowering of volume over a specified *release time*.

-At the top of the program, change the line
+Towards the top of the program, change the line

 {% highlight java %}
 Instrument synth = custom(0); // <-- change this to select among the custom instruments